A group of Indian soldiers captured by the Pakistani Army pose for a photographer in a POW camp. PHOTO: AFP

 LAHORE: A retired soldier does not want you to know his name.
 He is not ashamed of what he did for the Pakistan Army in what is now Bangladesh in 1971.
 Rather, he knows that, forty years on, this period of history is as strained and fraught as ever – and he fears the military might not be pleased that he wants to set down his version of the truth.

-He just wants you to hear his tale of discrimination, confrontation and misunderstanding that led to the events of December 16, 1971.
-This is a day, the retired major says, he does not want to remember.
+and misunderstanding that led to the events of December 16, 1971.
+This

 “We were surrounded by the Indian army for a week, and would have continued fighting till our last breath,” says the Pakistan major, who was posted in Comilla, a town a few kilometers from the Indian border, when war broke out in 1971.